Explore our milestones

 Sun Life Everbright receives approvals and starts selling life insurance in Beijing, its second city of operation in China.

-A service centre is opened in Gurgaon, India, to provide technology and business support to Sun Life businesses around the world.
+A service centre is opened in Gurgaon, India, to provide technology and business support to Sun Life Financial businesses around the world.

-Sun Life is named to the inaugural list of The Global 100 Most Sustainable Corporations in the World for excellence in social, environmental and strategic governance practices and appears on the list in many subsequent years.
+Sun Life Financial is named to the inaugural list of The Global 100 Most Sustainable Corporations in the World for excellence in social, environmental and strategic governance practices and appears on the list in many subsequent years.

 In the growing Asia business group, earnings top $100 million for the first time with strong sales growth in each of its markets: Hong Kong, the Philippines, India, China and Indonesia.

-Sun Life Financial announces an integrated brand strategy in Canada and retires the Clarica brand name.
+The company announces an integrated brand strategy in Canada and retires the Clarica brand name.
 It launches a new advertising campaign under the banner “Life’s brighter under the sun.”

 Sun Life Financial purchases the employees benefits business of Genworth Financial, solidifying its top-10 position in the U.S. group benefits market.